datacommonsorg/docsite/courseware/intro_data_science.md

 Each assignment notebook should ideally be adapted to suit the needs of your curriculum and serve the needs of a complete and coherent course.
 We intend for them to serve as examples (templates) for you to customize extensively.
 We encourage course instructors and teaching assistants to use different datasets (and variables) for each iteration of their course.
 Luckily, Data Commons makes this easy.

 All material is provided publicly and free of charge, under a Creative Commons license ([CC BY](https://creativecommons.org/licenses/by/4.0/)).
-If you end up finding any of this material useful and would like to be notified of updates, do drop us a line at [courses@datacommons.org](mailto:courses@datacommons.org).
+If you end up finding any of this material useful and would like to be notified of updates, do [drop us a line](https://docs.google.com/forms/d/e/1FAIpQLSeVCR95YOZ56ABsPwdH1tPAjjIeVDtisLF-8oDYlOxYmNZ7LQ/viewform).

 ## Why use this?